 |Skill||10th Percentile Salary||Median Salary||90th Percentile Salary|

-Web Developers Job Outlook
+Web Developer Job Outlook

 Web development is a field with immense potential.
-The growing need to adopt a digital-first approach across industries has skyrocketed the demand for skilled web developers.
-According to the US Bureau of Labor Statistics, web development jobs are projected to grow 13 percent by 2030.
-The US is expected to add an average of 17,900 openings for web developers each year within the next decade.
+The growing need to adopt a digital-first approach across industries has skyrocketed the web development job outlook.
+According to the Bureau of Labor Statistics, web development jobs are projected to grow 23 percent from 2021 to 2031.

 Is Web Development a Good Career?

-Yes.
-Tech is the best industry to be in right now.
-With the world moving towards a digital global economy, web developer jobs are in high demand.
+You can earn an impressive web developer salary with just a few years of hands-on experience or the right degree.
 If you are looking for a high-paying lucrative career in the tech industry, you should consider becoming a web developer.